rlorigro/jackalope/README.md

 ## Dependencies

 The graph layout step can either be CPU or GPU driven.
-In practice the CPU (graphviz) is plenty fast, if not faster than GPU, and GPU is harder to install.
+In practice the CPU (graphviz) implementation is plenty fast, if not faster than GPU

 **GPU (optional)**